ashwani65/ashwani65/README.md

 ## I'm a Full-Stack Web Developer and Competitive Programmer!
 - 🌱 I’m currently learning how to react 😂
-- ⚡ Fun fact: I love to play chess and watch Documentries
+- ⚡ Fun fact: I love to code,play chess and watch Documentries

 ### Connect with me: